contagon/handbook/handbook/38-church-policies-and-guidelines.md

 A member normally receives a patriarchal blessing from the patriarch in his or her stake.
 However, a member may receive a blessing from a patriarch in another stake if he or she:

 * Is a direct descendant of the patriarch (child, grandchild, or great-grandchild) through birth or adoption.
-* Lives in a stake that does not have a functioning patriarch.
+* Lives in a stake that does not have an actively serving patriarch.
 * Lives in a district.
-* Does not speak the same language as the stake patriarch, and a patriarch in a nearby stake speaks the member’s language.
+* Does not speak the same language as the stake patriarch, and a patriarch in a nearby stake can provide the blessing in the member’s language.

 In each of these cases, a member of the bishopric or the branch president interviews the member as described in [18.17](18-priesthood-ordinances-and-blessings.md#1817-patriarchal-blessings).
 A member of the patriarch’s stake presidency and of the recipient’s stake or mission presidency must approve the recommend through the [Patriarchal Blessing System](https://pb.churchofjesuschrist.org/pbrequest).